shanilamalesa/CAT_SHOP/README.md

 | Poppy Red Lip Duo | Mockup Free |
 | Sugar Plum Gloss Trio | PMV Chamara |

-Original filenames are preserved in `credits-raw.txt`.
+Original filenames, which carry the photographer attributions, are preserved in `credits-raw.txt`.

 ## What I'd add next

+- **A brand palette.** The site currently runs on Tailwind's default neutral greys.
+A custom palette defined in the Tailwind config would let every button, heading and border change together.
-- **A working contact form.** Currently `/contact` is a WhatsApp link only.
+- **A working contact form.** `/contact` is a WhatsApp link only.
 A real form needs a POST handler and somewhere to deliver messages.
 - **Better search.** Search uses `ILIKE '%term%'`, so "glosses" will not match "gloss" and typos find nothing.
 Postgres full-text search with `tsvector` would fix both.
-- **A `featured` column.** The home page currently shows the four most recent in-stock products, which is arbitrary when everything was seeded at once.
+- **A `featured` column.** The home page shows new arrivals by `created_at`.
+A Featured section was built and then removed, because with all ten products seeded in one transaction it returned exactly the same four items — a genuine "featured" list needs the shopkeeper to choose.
 - **Cart and checkout.** The catalogue is deliberately read-only for now.
 - **Product variants.** Shades and sizes are currently separate products.
 - **Generated OG images.** Open Graph tags point at the product photo rather than a composed image via `next/og`.
-- **A restricted database user.** The app connects as `postgres`; it only ever reads, so a `cat_app` user with `SELECT` alone would be tighter.
+- **A restricted database user.** The app connects as the owner role; it only ever reads, so a `cat_app` user with `SELECT` alone would be tighter.

 ## Notes